Siddhesh19991/Social_networking_web_application/README.md

 Profile View: <be>

-This profile page has diffeernt tabs within it for the user to use as shwon below
+This profile page has different tabs within it for the user to use as shown below

-In the "Home tab", the user shall own a message wall which other users and himself/herself can post messages on it.
+In the "Home tab", the user shall own a message wall on which other users and himself/herself can post messages on it.
 <img width="1688" alt="Screenshot 2024-03-16 at 3 16 55 PM" src="https://github.com/Siddhesh19991/Social_networking_web_application/assets/65071692/aa5002dc-d88c-431e-92ac-024937852d48">

 In the "Browse tab".
 The user shall be able to view another user's personal information, everything excluding their password, and message wall by providing his/her email address.
 The user can also post on their wall from this tab.